-Yangon International Airport is the second biggest airport in Myanmar, after Mandalay Airport.
+Yangon International Airport (YIA) is the second biggest airport in Myanmar, after Mandalay Airport.
 It is located in Mingaladon, which is around 15km north of downtown Yangon.
-Originally built in 1947, the airport is owned by Government of the Union of Republic of Myanmar and is operated by the Pioneer Aerodrome Services on a lease.
+Originally built in 1947, the airport is owned by the Myanmar Government and operated by Yangon Aerodrome Company Limited (YACL).

-In June 2011, the Myanmar Government announced plans for the expansion of the terminal at the Yangon international airport, in a bid to increase passenger handling capacity by around 40% from the existing 2.7 million passengers a year to 3.8 million by 2013.
+In June 2011, the Myanmar Government announced plans for the expansion of the terminal at Yangon International Airport, in a bid to increase passenger handling capacity by around 40% from the existing 2.7 million passengers a year to 3.8 million by 2013.